grfiv/healthcare_twitter_analysis/README.md

   Don't include junk like DE for Delaware or IN for Indiana

 This version is pretty robust, so you ought to really be able to make progress.
-But bugs undoubtedly remain and if you encounter problems I will try to help: george@georgefisher.com
+But bugs undoubtedly remain and if you encounter problems I will try to help: use the "Issues" tab on the right of the GitHub screen and give me as much documentation as you can so I can reproduce the problem.
+Thanks.

 Utilities
 =================